SeethapathiLab/LocAd/README.md

-# LocAd: A computational model of locomotor adaptation
+# LocAd: a computational model of locomotor adaptation
 Code associated with manuscript 'Exploration-based learning of a stabilizing controller predicts locomotor adaptation' If you use or build on this code in any way, please cite the following (link TODO):